 Check to see whether your local radio station has an online submission form for you to submit your event so it's listed on their website.
 Research all the ‘what’s on’ and ‘events' listing websites in your area.

-Send out your press release 1-2 weeks prior to your event.
 The press release is the journalist's introduction to a story and it needs to stand out from all the other news items that are being received by the news room all the time.
 Things that can make a press release stand out include facts and figures, unusual stories and human interest stories that people can relate to.
 Make sure to include information about photo opportunities - for example, if the school headteacher is available for photographs and interviews.

 It's best to call your local media in the week of your event - ideally two or three days before - to check they have the press release and to find out whether anyone plans to attend.
-This way you can re-send the release if it hasn’t been received and / or you can prepare your backup photographer(s) to be available on the day.
+This way you can re-send the release if it hasn’t been received.
+Don't forget to mention any photo opportunities.

 Be aware that most local and regional newspapers will no longer send a journalist out to an event unless it is very high profile ‘hard news’.
 Many newspapers have very few staff photographers and it may be best for you to arrange to take your own photographs and send them to the newspaper.
 Most local radio stations will prefer a telephone interview or will invite you into the studio rather than send someone along.